k9mail/k9mail-docs/docs/en/current/settings/account.md

 protocol you shouldn't change any of these settings.

 #### Poll when connecting for push
-When this is enabled K-9 Mail will do a full folder synchronization after establishing a Push connection.
+When this is enabled, K-9 Mail will do a full folder synchronization after establishing a Push connection.
 Otherwise it will only download new messages.

 #### Max folders to check with push